+What is social innovation?
 Social innovation is about creating solutions to societal problems in collaborations across civil society, business and the public sector.
 What are the challenges you see and how can we solve them?

-Product Innovation is when businesses create value for their customers by launching a new product or an entire new line of products to the market.
+What is product innovation?
+Product innovation is when businesses create value for their customers by launching a new product or an entire new line of products to the market.
 How these products are invented, tested and launched efficiently and successfully is what product innovation theories teach.

 Incremental Innovation is the most common form of innovation.
 It utilizes your existing technology and increases value to the customer (features, design changes, etc.) within your existing market.
 Almost all companies engage in incremental innovation in one form or another.